XamarinUniversity/build2018-labs/lab1/README.md

 </ContentPage>
 ```

-3. Now, let's add some UI to display the details for each note.
-Add the following UI in between the open and close tags of the `StackLayout`:
+3. Now, let's add UI to display details for each note.
+Add the following between the open and close tags of the `StackLayout`:

 ```xml
 <Label Text="Title" />